Planning Your Hawaiian Vacation

 With the motto, 'less is more' in mind, here are a few other items to bring.
 Sunblock (the UV on Hawai'i is typically 14+ in the spring, summer, and fall), a backpack (for any hikes) and a water bottle, slippers (flip flops, shower shoes, zoris), mask, snorkel, and fins (or rent locally instead), two bathing suits (one to wear while the other dries) and a cover-up, camera and film (or digital cards), lightweight raincoat or poncho (it's tropical here), bug spray with DEET (for any forest hikes), flashlight (for just in case), hiking boots / hiking rods (even if you're not a hardcore hiker, it's not a bad idea to bring proper footwear for some trails), and most importantly a list of all your troubles to leave behind.
 Seriously, we enforce that last one!
 For more tips and suggestions, visit our What to Pack page.

-Hawaii Know before you Go
+Hawaii Know Before You Go

 The most important & pertinent information to read before you head out on your vacation to the Hawaiian Islands.